10 Top Ski Resorts in Washington State, 2024/25

 Mt.
 Spokane Ski and Snowboard Park

 Mt.
 Spokane Ski and Snowboard Park is entirely encompassed by Mt.
 Spokane State Park, 25 miles from Spokane.
-It features 1,700 skiable acres, six chairlifts, and an average of 300 inches of snowfall a year.
+It features 1,700 skiable acres, six chairlifts, and an average of 300 inches of snowfall yearly.
 While it is a popular spot to ski in eastern Washington, it doesn't see the same crowds as ski resorts closer to Seattle.

 It's not the quantity of snow Mt.
 Spokane receives that draws the most attention, it's the quality.
 On the drier east side of Washington, Mt.
 Spokane Ski and Snowboard Park receives light and fluffy snow compared to the "Cascade concrete" sometimes present west of the Cascades.

 The typical season at Mt.
 Spokane spans from early December through the beginning of April.
 Day passes vary in price between weekday, weekend, and holiday rates.
-For the 2023/2024 season, midweek day passes go for $59 for adults.
-Season passes are also available.

 Mt.
 Spokane offers night skiing Wednesday through Saturday between December and March.
 The Children's Choice Tubing Hill at the resort is also open on the weekends.
 The four terrain parks are also popular spots at Mt.
 Spokane, including the natural Gnarwood Forest, made up of organic features.